slowernews/wisdom-tldr/README.md

 Take the first step but then [mirror](#on-mirroring) the other side's behavior.

 > *'Forget those who forget you.
-The people that want to stay in your life, will always find a way.'*
+Those who want to stay in your life, will always find a way.'*

 > *'Never love anyone that treats you like you're ordinary.'*

 CHALLENGE: run away from mediocrity.

+> *'If you are lonely when you are not alone, you are in bad company.'*

-> *'Everything is a connection.
-Humans make connections.
+> *'Humans make connections.
 Sometimes these connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.'*

-> *'If you are lonely when you are not alone, you are in bad company.'*

 > *'The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*